lfsgroup/FeeWise-csharp-netcore/docs/PaymentsApi.md

 Create an Invoice

 Create an invoice for a channel partner.
 NB the fields `invoice_id`, `payment_uri` and `status` must NOT be supplied.
 If supplied, BadResponse will be returned.
-These are populated once the invoice has been created and will be available in the response
+These are populated once the invoice has been created and will be available in the response.
+The external_id is a unique field, if the same external_id is provided, the matching invoice will be updated instead.

 ### Example
 ```csharp